Petingo/youtube-button-clicker/README.md

   </a>
 </p>

+- If it is removed from Chrome store by Google again, please download file from "release" fold and load it manually.

 ## Feature
 - Click "skip ad" button of an video ad automatically.
 - Click "close" button of an overlay ad automatically.